dtrelogan/react-formstate/docs/introduction.md

 This is a decent pattern, but there are problems.
 For starters, ALL the validation messages display before the user has a chance to input anything.
 To fix this, we *could* add state to track which fields have been touched, but the complexity of the code is ratcheting up fast.
 If we solve these problems without a supporting API, the pattern is no longer DRY.

 In making the turn to a better solution, treating validation errors as purely computed values, derived at time of render, won't support asynchronous validation.
 To handle a wider variety of use cases, we need to move validation status into application state.
-It is generally more useful, then, to think of a validation error as something computed and stored during a state transition (i.e., onChange), rather than as something computed on the fly during a render. react-formstate consistently employs this more powerful approach.
+It is generally more useful, then, to think of a validation error as something computed and stored during a state transition (i.e., onChange or onSubmit), rather than as something computed on the fly during a render. react-formstate consistently employs this more powerful approach.

 Let's now add validation using react-formstate: